Cold War 2 (film): Plot

-Lau's independent squad finds the location of Choi's remaining henchmen and the stolen police van.
+Lau's independent team finds the location of Choi's remaining henchmen and the stolen police van.
 Lee, meanwhile, convinces and bribes several senior police officers to sign a petition for Lau's removal, to which some comply.
-In the final hours before Lau steps down, he launches a raid on the henchmen, and requests that Lee take command, noting that the henchmen were former renegade police officers who previously worked under Lee would best know their strategies.
+In the final hours before Lau steps down, he launches a raid on the henchmen, and requests that Lee take command, noting that the henchmen were former renegade police officers who had worked under Lee, as he would understand their strategies.
 Lee accepts, knowing that he cannot refuse without looking weak.
 The operation is a success, with all suspects killed.
-However, with Choi's henchmen dead, this taxes Lee emotionally, due to his close friendships.
+However, with Choi's henchmen dead, this taxes Lee emotionally due to his close friendships.
 Kan and Lau report Lee's and Choi's crimes to the chief executive, who decides to grant pardon to both men since they are too important to arrest without destabilizing society.
-Lee is forced into retirement, and Choi is permanently exiled from Hong Kong, with their exact crimes not disclosed to the public.
+Lee is forced into retirement, and Choi is permanently exiled from Hong Kong without returning, with their exact crimes not disclosed to the public.
 Lau retains his office as commissioner, and Lee visits his son, unconscious and in custody at a hospital bed.

 Elsewhere, Lai continues his campaign to be elected as the future Chief Executive of Hong Kong, hoping to control the government's politics, leaving more mysteries unsolved.